SJHH-Nguyen-D/SJHH-Nguyen-D.github.io/Pelican/content/blog/sharpestminds-project-part-3.rst

 Output: ``KruskalResult(statistic=249.06502880278276, pvalue=1.0424276756331046e-53)``

-Given a p-value=0.05, we can reject the null-hypothesis that there is no difference between the medians of the job performance scores between the different regions of the world, and conclude that the median job performance scores among the regions are different.
+Given an alpha value of 0.05, we can reject the null-hypothesis that there is no difference between the medians of the job performance scores between the different regions of the world, and conclude that the median job performance scores among the regions are different.
 This means that the 'ctryrgn' region variable groups show a difference in their median job performance scores.
 Best to keep this feature in the dataset for now.

 Correlation Matrix
 ------------------